 3. Microfibre Towel: It’s always worth packing a proper towel.
 Hostel towels are scummy and take forever to dry.
 Microfibre towels dry quickly, are compact, lightweight, and can be used as a blanket or yoga mat if needed.

 4. Headtorch: Every backpacker should have a head torch!
 A decent head torch could save your life.
 If you want to explore caves, unlit temples, or simply find your way to the bathroom during a blackout, a headtorch is a must.
 Currently, I’m using the Petzl Actik Core rechargeable headlamp.
 It’s USB-chargeable so you’ll save on those Earth polluting batteries.

 5. Hammock: Taking a tent is not always practical but hammocks are lightweight, cheap, strong, sexy (chicks dig hammocks) and allow you to pitch up for the night pretty much anywhere.
-Right now, I’m rocking an Active Roots parachute hammock – it’s light, colourful and tough.
+Right now, I’m rocking a lovely parachute hammock – it’s light, colourful and tough.

 Insurance in New York

 The New York State Department of Motor Vehicles dictates that all cars need liability insurance, with minimum cost requirements for injury coverage, death coverage, and property damage coverage.

 Now, it can be confusing trying to sort all of this yourself, but RentalCover.com has an easy guide to driving in the United States to put your mind at ease.
 They offer collision damage coverage (which is equivalent to rental companies’ collision damage waiver), meaning you can have peace of mind and just focus on enjoying your road trip.